nmehta001/notes/money/mse-academy/4_understanding_mortgages.md

 **Stamp Duty Land Tax (SDLT)**

-The marginal rates of SDLT on a residential property purchases in England and Northern Ireland in 2020/21 were:
+The marginal rates of SDLT on residential property purchases in England and Northern Ireland in 2020/21 were:

 > up to £125,000, 0%